mayerrobert/hello-clojure/README.md

 It turned out that just to run a "Hello, World!" program you don't need all that stuff.
 A JDK and three Jar files is enough to get started, no installation required.
+This will be good enough to get a first view of Clojure, type some code in the Repl, and run simple Clojure programs.
+No immediate need to figure out leiningen and all the other tools.
+(Although at some point you may want to visit https://clojure.org/guides/getting_started.)

 Maybe these steps are even useful for experienced Clojurians e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.